-The prince rooms on the 3rd floor consist of the Fürstenaal or the Goldener Saal, as well as the Goldene Stube, consisting of two rooms.
-Their equipment is original and unchanged since 1501/1502.
+The Princely Rooms on the 3rd floor consist of the Princely Hall or the Golden Hall and the Golden Room, which consists of two rooms.
+Its equipment is original and unchanged since 1501/1502.

-The Kasettendecken were in lapis lazuli -Blue, azure or royal blue taken, the nubs (stars) are gilded; this results in an artistic imitation of the night sky.
+The coffered ceilings were set in lapis lazuli blue, azure or royal blue, the knobs (stars) are gold-plated; this gives an artistic imitation of the night sky.

-In the Golden Hall are four mighty twisted pillars made of Adnet marble and the ceiling is supported by a single Trambalken with a span of more than 20 m.
+In the Golden Hall there are four mighty twisted columns made of Adnet marble and the ceiling is supported by a single tram beam with a span of more than 20 m.

-The tiled stove in the Golden Stube is equipped with many representative enamel panels or other unique details: z.
-B. Coat of arms of Salzburg and Prince-Archbishop Leonhard von Keutschach; Adoration by the Hl.
-Three kings; the 'long Hans' (in the corner), the supernaturally stretched figure of a young man, dressed in the fashion of the High Middle Ages; the lion's feet under the pedestal.
+The tiled stove in the Golden Room is equipped with many representative enamel fields or other unique details: e.g. B. Coat of arms of Salzburg and Prince Archbishop Leonhard von Keutschach; Adoration by the Magi; the 'long Hans' (in the corner), the supernaturally elongated figure of a young man, dressed in the fashion of the High Middle Ages; the lion feet under the base.

 July 30, 2019